 Step 2: Install New Lens.
 Once the original lens is removed, ensure that it is stored in an area where dust will not accumulate on the optic.
-Ensure that the top protective lens cap is removed from the new F Theta lens and begin threading the lens into the lens collar by turning the lens counterclockwise until secured.
+Ensure that the top protective lens cap is removed from the new F Theta lens and begin threading the lens into the lens collar by turning the lens counter-clockwise until secured.

 Step 3: Find New Focus.
-The new 254 F Theta lens will have a focal depth of ~275mm on the focus stand to focus the beam to the base plate within the system.
+The new 254 F Theta lens will have a focal depth of 264mm on the focus stand to focus the beam to the base plate within the system.
 Follow the same focusing procedure depending on the thickness of the material.
-Red dot focus calibration will need to be completed if red dots are wanted to be used for focusing after the lens swap.